 - Tourist crowds in Old Town during summer

-Bucharest flies under the radar but offers perhaps the best value proposition in the EU: extremely low costs, excellent internet, and a booming tech sector.
+Bucharest flies under the radar.
+It might be the best value in the EU right now: very low costs, excellent internet, and a tech sector that's actually growing.

 | 1-bedroom rent (city center) | €550 - €850/month |